Staph infections on the skin include wound infection, cellulitis, staphylococcus scalded skin syndrome (SSSS) and impetigo.

 Any wound, such as a cut or a graze, might become infected with staph bacteria.
 Your wound may be infected with staph if it is:

 - discharging pus or liquid which may be honey coloured and crusty

 Read more about wound care here.

-Cellulitis is a bacterial infection of the skin.
+Cellulitis is a spreading inflammation of the skin and the tissues directly beneath it.
+It needs to be treated with antibiotics.
 You may have cellulitis if you have nausea, shivers and chills, along with skin which is: